csaba-farkas/social-media-page-js/README.md

 socialMediaPage
 ===============

-I'm a college student, studying computer science.
 This assignment was part of a second year Web Development module.
 The HTML and the CSS files were provided, I had to write a JavaScript file to modify the page based on the following criteria:

 1. The indented, pale grey items (child menus) in the left-hand navigation menu ("Home", "Work", etc.) should initially be hidden, and only re-appear whilst the mouse pointer hovers over their parent item (shown in darker grey) in the menu.